-Note # 33 Financial risk management objectives a The Company's principal financial liabilities compa Company's operations.
-The Company's principal fi nancial assets include trade and other rece eivables, cash ar nd cash equivaler its, security deposits s, etc. that derive directly from its operations.
-The Company is exposed to market risk (interest rate The senior professionals working to manage the final Audit Committee.
-This process provides assurance to policies and procedures and that financial risks are ide activities for risk management purposes are carried of no trading in derivatives for speculative purposes sh all be undertaken.
-The Board of Directors i reviews and agre es policies for ma anaging each of thes e risks which are summarised below: Ţ T 1 T Credit risk Credit risk is the risk that the Company will incur a le to credit risk is influenced mainly by cash and cash ec ts.
-The Company continuously monitors defaults of customers and other er counterparties and ir ncorporates this info rmation into its c redit risk controls 3.
-Credit Risk Management Based on business environment in which the Compa agreed time period as per contract.
-'The Company as class of financial instruments with different charact eristics.
-The Company has established a cr redit quality revi iew process to pr ovide early identific ation of possible changes in the creditworthiness of counterparties, inc cluding regular collater ral revisions.
-The Co ompany assigns t he following Cred ditor ratings to each class of financial assets based on the assumption, Input and factor spec cific to the class of fina ncial assets. (i) Low credit risk (ii) Moderate credit risk (iii) High credit risk The company provides for expected credit loss based on the following: Nature A Assets covered Basis of expect ed credit loss Low credit risk Cash and cash e quivalents (exclu uding cash on Life time expected hand), other banl month expecte les and other fina • Moderate credit risk Loans an d other financial assets Life time expected credit loss or 12 month expecte High credit risk Loans Life time expecte ed credit loss or - fully prov 1
+Note # 33 Financial risk management objectives and policies The Company's principal financial liabilities comprise borrowings, trade payables etc. The main purpose of these financial liabilities is to manage finances for the Company's operations.
+The Company's principal financial assets include trade and other receivables, cash and cash equivalents, security deposits, etc. that derive directly from its operations.
+The Company is exposed to market risk (interest rate risk), credit risk and liquidity risk.
+The Company's senior management oversees the management of these risks.
+The senior professionals working to manage the financial risks and the appropriate financial risk governance frame work for the Company are accountable to the Board Audit Committee.
+This process provides assurance to the Company's senior management that the Company's financial risk-taking activities are governed by appropriate policies and procedures and that financial risks are identified, measured and managed in accordance with Company's policies and Company's risk appetite.
+All derivative activities for risk management purposes are carried out by specialist teams that have the appropriate skills, experience and supervision.
+It is the Company's policy that no trading in derivatives for speculative purposes shall be undertaken.
+The Board of Directors reviews and agrees policies for managing each of these risks which are summarised below: Credit risk Credit risk is the risk that the Company will incur a loss because its customers or counterparties fail to discharge their contractual obligations.
+The Company's exposure to credit risk is influenced mainly by cash and cash equivalents, other bank balances, investments, loan assets, trade receivables and other financial assets.
+The Company continuously monitors defaults of customers and other counterparties and incorporates this information into its credit risk controls.
+Credit Risk Management Based on business environment in which the Company operates, a default on a financial asset is considered when the counter party fails to make payments within the agreed time period as per contract.
+'The Company assesses and manages credit risk based on internal credit rating system.
+Internal credit rating is performed for each class of financial instruments with different characteristics.
+The Company has established a credit quality review process to provide early identification of possible changes in the creditworthiness of counterparties, including regular collateral revisions.
+The Company assigns the following Creditor ratings to each class of financial assets based on the assumption, Input and factor specific to the class of financial assets. (i) Low credit risk (ii) Moderate credit risk (iii) High credit risk The company provides for expected credit loss based on the following: Basis of expected credit loss Nature Assets covered Low credit risk Cash and cash equivalents (excluding cash on Life time expected credit loss or 12 month expected credit hand), other bank balances, investments, loans, trade receivables and other financial assets loss